Cook

 Health performance in Cook is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Cook faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 67% of the total population (1,935 people), compared to 57.1% across Australian Capital Territory and the national average of 55.3%.
-Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 10.6 and 9.3% of residents respectively.
+The rate of private health cover is exceptionally high at approximately 67% of the total population (1,935 people), compared to 57.1% across Australian Capital Territory, which has a national average of 55.3%.
+The most common medical conditions in the area are mental health issues and asthma, impacting 10.6 and 9.3% of residents respectively.

-64.0% of residents declared themselves completely clear of medical ailments compared to 68.1% across Australian Capital Territory.
+Conversely, 64.0% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
 The area has 20.3% of residents aged 65 and over (590 people), which is higher than the 15.3% in Australian Capital Territory.
 Health outcomes among seniors are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health